scarpino/arab_net/readme.md

 Bechtold, U., Penfold, C. A., Jenkins, D. J., Legaie, R., Moore, J. D., Lawson, T., ... & Hickman, R. (2016).
 Time-series transcriptomics reveals that AGAMOUS-LIKE22 links primary metabolism to developmental processes in drought-stressed Arabidopsis.
 The Plant Cell, TPC2015-00910.

 [comm_props_raw_21Jan16](http://biorxiv.org/content/early/2016/10/30/080804)
-Des Marais, D. L., Guerrero, R., Lasky, J. R., & Scarpino, S. V. (2016).
-Topological features of gene regulatory networks predict patterns of natural diversity in environmental response. bioRxiv, 080804.
+Des Marais DL, Guerrero RF, Lasky JR, Scarpino SV. in press.
+Topological features of a gene co-expression network predict patterns of natural diversity in environmental response.
+Proceedings of the Royal Society B.

 *Legal*

-The data aren't all ours, but we did write some of the code.
-Obviously all code, data, etc. are provided without any guarantee about accuracy, quality, or the impact factor of the journal you can publish them in.
+The data aren't all ours, but we did write a lot of the code.
+Obviously everything, e.g., code, data, etc., are provided without any guarantee about accuracy, quality, or the impact factor of the journal you can publish them in.
 Please cite the appropriate paper for each data set and the appropriate paper for any internal code (e.g., if you use any R libraries).

 *License*